jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 [here](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Clock_polarity_and_phase) and
 [there](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Mode_numbers)); typically a given device supports exactly one mode, you should thus enforce the proper mode for your target device.
-- ORDER: this parameter defines the the order in which bits of a byte are transferred:
+- ORDER: this parameter defines the order in which bits of a byte are transferred:
 MSB (most significant bit) first, or LSB (least significant bit) first; typically a given device supports exactly one bit transfer order, you should thus enforce the proper order for your target device.